mkalam-alami/jsx-pistols/README.md

 ### Default Babel options

-By default, the transpiler will support TypeScript and ECMAScript modules.
-If you don't need one or either, or have different features to support, you will need to override this object.
+By default, the transpiler will support TypeScript and JSX.
+If you have different features to support, you will need to override this object.
+The `@babel/plugin-transform-modules-commonjs` plugin is however mandatory, not keeping it will break all templates.

 See also the [Babel options reference](https://babeljs.io/docs/en/options).